Private Bedroom and Bathroom

 PonferradaWelcome to the Camino

-In the afternoon (6:00PM), we meet the group in the town of Ponferrada, home of the Knights Templar's amazing 12th century castle.
+In the evening, we meet the group in the town of Ponferrada, home of the Knights Templar's amazing 12th century castle.
 Your Fresco Tours guide will hand out your Orientation Packets and review all the materials to get you ready for your Pilgrimage on the Camino de Santiago!
-Afterwards, we'll take you to get your first stamp in your Pilgrim's Passport before heading out for a traditional meal of the Bierzo Valley.
+Afterwards, we'll take you to get your first stamp in your Pilgrim's Passport before enjoying a traditional meal from the Bierzo Valley.
 (D)

-A short day, you have a gentle walk along the Valcarce River Valley passing through quiet hamlets with their slate roofs and tiny gardens.
+Today is a short day to give your feet some relief.
+You have a gentle walk along the Valcarce River Valley passing through serene hamlets of classic slate roofs and tiny gardens.
 As you walk through shady stretches, you see evidence of the lumber industry that is helping to support this area.
 Although you have yet to enter into Galicia, this area certainly feels very Gallego/Galician, the Ireland of Spain.
-Listen carefully and you'll note the melodic rhythms of the locals as they speak.
+Listen carefully and you'll note the melodic rhythms of the locals as they speak and go about their day.
 (B)

-Ambasmestas to O Cebreiro13 KMs / 8 miles
+Ambasmestas to O Cebreiro13 km / 8 mi

 Have an extra coffee at breakfast, as today you walk up to O Cebreiro!
-Fortunately, today is another shorter day, which will give you plenty of time to meander up to the top.
-Make sure you enjoy the hamlets along the way - perhaps a stop in Herrarias along the river to dip your toes in the cool river!
-Once in O Cebreiro, sit on the stone wall and watch the setting sun - a magnificent view and visit the tiny church of Santa Maria.
+Fortunately, today is another light day, which will give you plenty of time to meander up to the top at a leisurely pace.
+Make sure you enjoy the hamlets along the way - perhaps a stop in Herrarias to dip your toes in its refreshing river!
+Once in O Cebreiro, sit on the stone wall and watch the setting sun.
+After a magnificent view, visit the tiny church of Santa Maria.
 (B)

-O Cebreiro to Triacastela21 KMs / 13 miles
+O Cebreiro to Triacastela21 km / 13 mi

-Sarria is a large market town filled with small shops catering to the locals and faraway pilgrims.
-Strolling through the country side on a combination of tiny back roads and country footpaths, you pass the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
-Onward we continue to Portomarín, where we see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
+Sarria is a large market town filled with small shops that cater to both locals and faraway pilgrims.
+Strolling through the countryside on a combination of tiny backroads and country footpaths, you will pass the 100 km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
+Onward, we continue to Portomarín, where we see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
 (B)